vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 https://github.com/vipulnaik/working-drafts/blob/master/blog/managing-personal-projects-with-a-demanding-day-job.md
 back in 2020.
 I might want to revive it and update it, but probably that won't happen till 2023.

+### Posts about job change and retrospective

+I might write a few posts in 2023 about these topics:

+* Reasons I switched to Equator/biotech
+* Comparison of my life in academia and industry

 ### Retrospective post on EA Hotel donation (no specific timeline, maybe Q2 2023)